auth0/auth0-flutter/auth0_flutter/example/README.md

 Copy the `android/app/src/main/res/values/strings.xml.example` file into a new file called `strings.xml` in the same folder.
 This new file is ignored by Git.

-Then, open the `strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value, such as `company.us.auth0.com`.
+Then, open the `strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value, for instance `company.us.auth0.com`.
 This value will be passed to the respective manifest placeholder.

 If you prefer to use a custom scheme, configure the `com_auth0_scheme` entry with the correct value.